 Essential Oils Recommended During Childbirth

-Please note, we have put together two kits of 2 ml bottles of the most recommended essential oils to use during childbirth.
-You may read about, and order our Aromatic Birthing Kits on our Pregnancy and Baby Care Products page.
+Please note, we have put together kits of 2 ml bottles containing the most recommended essential oils to use during childbirth.
+You may read about and order our Aromatic Birthing Kits on our Pregnancy and Baby Care Products page.

-The first list below came from a doula in British Columbia:
+The first list below comes from a labor and birthing doula in British Columbia:

-Jasmine: Dulls uterine pain, strengthens contractions, promotes birth and increases milk supply.
-Excellent when mixed with lavender and a carrier oil of Evening Primrose and vitamin E for perinial and cervical massage
+Jasmine: Dulls uterine pain, strengthens contractions, promotes birth, and increases milk supply.
+Excellent when mixed with lavender and a carrier oil of Evening Primrose and vitamin E for perineal and cervical massage.

 Lavender: Dulls and eases uterine pain but also increases the strength of contractions while calming the mother.
 Great for reducing stretch marks!